storj/docs/app/(docs)/object-mount/linux/advanced/config-options/page.md

 ### Core File Access

-In [Core File Access](docId:ySneAEd79CVewSSr#core-file-access) Mode, and for files in object storage uploaded using tools other than Object Mount, we have some dynamic defaults set for ownership and permissions.
+In [Core File Access](docId:cbm3PcQXmLpuYcbg#core-file-access) Mode, and for files in object storage uploaded using tools _other_ than Object Mount, we assign some dynamic defaults for ownership and permissions.

 In these circumstances, the owner of cloud objects is always reported to be the current user, the directory mode is reported as `0777`, and the file mode is reported as `0666`.